 Fortunately, every patient of Drs.
-De Graf and Kierkegaarde can enjoy the benefits of a brilliant smile by taking the time to look after their oral health, and by practicing quality oral hygiene habits.
+De Graff can enjoy the benefits of a brilliant smile by taking the time to look after their oral health, and by practicing quality oral hygiene habits.
 With that in mind, here are three tips that will help you achieve great oral health and improve your smile.

 Improve Your Oral Hygiene Habits

 Since childhood, you’ve probably heard about the importance of brushing and flossing nightly.
 Whether from a parent who cautioned you about sugar rotting your teeth or from a friendly pediatric dentist who talked about what could happen if you didn’t maintain your oral health, the idea that not brushing leads to tooth loss has probably stuck for most of your life.
 However, just because you understand the importance of brushing and flossing doesn’t mean you practice those habits adequately enough.

 When it comes to their oral health, most patients could stand to improve their daily hygiene habits in one of three ways: brushing more frequently, brushing longer or flossing daily.

 If you only brush once a day, you’re not cleaning your teeth frequently enough to prevent the risk of decay.
 While brushing right before bedtime might seem adequate enough to remove any lingering food particles that have remained on your teeth throughout the day, brushing in the morning means just as much to your long-term oral health.